-Leaving rural East Anglia for Art School in swinging sixties London, by 1969 Maggie was working as a fashion designer, illustrator and copywriter.
-Soon discovering the fashion world was not for her, she approached The Save the Children Fund and spent several years working in the infectious diseases unit of a London teaching hospital, until, after designing a series of successful posters for the Health Education Council, in 1979, she left to freelance as a children’s book illustrator and writer.
+Leaving rural East Anglia for Art School in swinging-sixties London, by 1969 Maggie was working as a fashion designer, illustrator and copywriter.
+Discovering the fashion world was not for her, approaching The Save the Children Fund, she spent several years in the paediatric infectious diseases unit of a London teaching hospital, until, after designing a series of successful posters for the Health Education Council, in 1979, she left to freelance as a children’s book illustrator and writer.

 “Afterwards, after he’d gone, she felt somehow exposed, vulnerable . . .”